Brooke Candy: 2017–2021: Independent career and Sexorcism

-Candy also confirmed that she was working on an EP set to be released during summer of 2017.
-In another interview with Noisey, she stated that Sony owned the songs so after her departure, the album was ultimately cancelled and the EP would be all new original songs.
-She premiered the music video for her single "Volcano" on July 7, 2017.
-The song was co-written by Candy herself, producer Cory Enemy, Sia, and Jesse Saint John.
+In 2017, the release for Daddy Issues was canceled after Candy left RCA.
+Candy spoke to Bullett magazine about her experience with RCA Records, comparing it to the film The Matrix and expressed relief at leaving the label.
+She also confirmed she was working on an EP set to be released during summer of 2017.
+The EP would consist of all original music as Sony owned the songs Candy previously created.
+During June 2017, she toured as a supporting act for Lizzo and performed at LA Pride.
+She premiered the music video for her single "Volcano" on July 7, 2017, co-written by Candy herself, producer Cory Enemy, Sia, and Jesse Saint John.